charanzrapeti/eslab-task2/docs/source/task_sheet.md

     pip install pytest-watch
     ptw
   ```
-- We have added a page to verify your code.
-You can go to the page https://eslab.es.eti.uni-siegen.de/verify/2/ upload your algorithms.py file
-and verify your solution.
+- You can verify your code at [solution verification](https://eslab.es.eti.uni-siegen.de/verify/2/).
+Upload your algorithms.py file or copy-paste the code in the text box and click on the *Run Tests* button.

 - For this lab, you can ignore the link delay and bandwidth fields in the platform model.
 You can assume that the communication between the nodes is instantaneous.
 There is no bandwidth constraint, and all nodes are connected to a single router.
 However, as a bonus, you are encouraged to consider the link delays and communication paths as defined in the platform model.